Suzhou-Tongyuan/ObjectOriented.jl/README.md

 # TyOOP

-[TyOOP](https://github.com/thautwarm/TyOOP.jl) is a complete and mechanical OOP programming library for Julia.
+[TyOOP](https://github.com/thautwarm/TyOOP.jl) is a mechanical OOP programming library for Julia.
 The design is mainly based on CPython OOP but adapted for Julia, intentionally for Python users.

-The supported features:Python
+The supported features:
-- using dot operators to access members from the current class or base classes.

 - multiple inheritances
+- using dot operators to access members
+- default field values
 - overloaded constructors and methods
 - Python-style properties (getters and setters)
-- default field values
-- generic support to the OOP System
+- generics for the OOP system
 - interfaces

 ## A Simple Example